sijang/sijang.github.io/_pages/quotes.md

   > Train your mind to be calm in every situation.

   > Big dreams require healthy habits and healthy habits require self-discipline.

+  > if you stay positive in a negative situation -- you win.

 ## To go further
+  > Train your mind to see the good in everything.

   > Worrying about losing is losing before you begin.

   > Don't get burned twice by the same flame.